Cambodia–Thailand relations: Angkorian era

-Longvek Era
+Longvek era

 The Thai conquest of the new capital at Lovek in 1594 marked a downturn in the country's fortunes and Cambodia.
 Becoming a pawn in power struggles between its two increasingly powerful neighbors, Siam and Vietnam.
 Vietnam's settlement of the Mekong Delta led to its annexation of that area at the end of the 17th century.
 Vietnamese pioneers employed a strategy of settle and claim.
 Such foreign encroachments continued through the first half of the 19th century.
 A successful invasion by Vietnam further limited Thai protectorship in Cambodia and established the kingdom under full Vietnamese suzerainty.

 French Protectorate of Cambodia

-To prevent the two neighbors, Siam and Vietnam, from swallowing Cambodia, King Norodom invited France to make Cambodia its protectorate, on 11 August 1863.
+After Cambodia became a point of power struggle between Thailand and Vietnam, Thailand seized all power from Cambodia.
+Cambodia became a vassal state of Siam, but to prevent the two neighbors, Siam and Vietnam, from swallowing Cambodia, King Norodom invited France to make Cambodia its protectorate, on 11 August 1863.
 Cambodia remained under France's rule until 9 November 1953.

 Cold War

 During the 1970s, Khmer Rouge ruled Cambodia as Democratic Kampuchea carrying out the Cambodian genocide.
 This caused many Cambodian refugees fleeing to the Thai border to escape Pol Pot's regime.

 On 1 January 1979, Vietnam invaded Kampuchea and removed Khmer Rouge from power replacing it with the Soviet-backed People's Republic of Kampuchea escalating into an eleven year war.
 Thailand refused to recognize the PRK and continued to support the deposed Democratic Kampuchea though Khmer Rouge and the two non-communist factions assembled the Kampuchean government-in-exile backed by the People's Republic of China, North Korea, ASEAN and the other Western powers.
 During that period, the Vietnamese soldiers attacked refugee camps near the Thai-Cambodian border over the course of its annual dry seasons.

 By the time Communist regimes in Eastern Europe collapsed, Vietnam withdrew its troops from Cambodia in late 1989 leading up to the 1991 Paris Peace Accords which paved way for the restoration of monarchy in 1993.
+On 18 February 1994, Pol Pot and the Khmer Rouge had rebuilt their former jungle bases at the Dângrêk Range of Anlong Veng near the border with Thailand.

+21st century

+In February 2025, Thai & Cambodian police raided a Poipet building, freeing 215 foreigners from multiple countries.
+Their various nationalities included 109 Thais, 50 Pakistanis, 48 Indians, 5 Taiwanese, and 3 Indonesians.
+This was the largest number of Thais ever freed from a suspected scam centre.
+South-East Asian scam centres have been operating for years, but faced increased scrutiny after a Chinese actor Wang Xing was lured to Thailand with a fake job offer, abducted, and then taken to a Myanmar scam center.